Guidance for Responsible Individuals on statutory visits to regulated services

 These quarterly visits are required under the following regulations:

-• Regulation 73 of the Regulated Services (Service Providers and Responsible Individuals) (Wales) Regulations 2017
+Regulation 73 of the Regulated Services (Service Providers and Responsible Individuals) (Wales) Regulations 2017

-• Regulation 56 of the Regulated Fostering Services (Service Providers and Responsible Individuals) (Wales) Regulations 2019
+Regulation 56 of the Regulated Fostering Services (Service Providers and Responsible Individuals) (Wales) Regulations 2019

-• Regulation 43 of the Regulated Advocacy Services (Service Providers and Responsible Individuals) (Wales) Regulations 2019
+Regulation 43 of the Regulated Advocacy Services (Service Providers and Responsible Individuals) (Wales) Regulations 2019

-• Regulation 52 of the Adult Placement Services (Service Providers and Responsible Individuals) (Wales) Regulations 2019
+Regulation 52 of the Adult Placement Services (Service Providers and Responsible Individuals) (Wales) Regulations 2019

-• Regulation 42 of the Regulated Adoption Services (Service Providers and Responsible Individuals) (Wales) Regulations 2019
+Regulation 42 of the Regulated Adoption Services (Service Providers and Responsible Individuals) (Wales) Regulations 2019

 Regulatory requirement

 The Regulations set out the requirement for the RI to visit the service at least once every three months.
-At this visit, the RI must meet with staff and people supported by the service.

-The statutory guidance specifies that the RI visit the service in person to monitor the performance of the service in relation to its statement of purpose and to inform the quality of care review.
+The statutory guidance specifies that the RI visit the service in person to monitor the performance of the service in relation to its statement of purpose and to inform the quality of care review[1].
+One of the main aims of the visit is to understand how well the service is meeting people’s needs from their perspective.
+It is therefore essential the RI engages in meaningful ways with staff and people supported by the service during the visit.

 The visit includes the following:

-• talking to, with consent and in private, a sample of individuals using the service and their representatives (if applicable)
+- talking to, with consent and in private, a sample of individuals[2] using the service and their representatives (if applicable)

-• meeting with members of staff
+- meeting with members of staff

-• inspecting the premises, a selection of records of events; and
+- inspecting the premises[3], a selection of records of events; and

-• any complaints records.
+- any complaints records.

 For domiciliary support services, this may also include:

-• visiting a representative sample of individuals in their own home;
+- visiting a representative sample of individuals in their own home;

 For regulated fostering services and adult placement services, this also includes:

-• talking to, with consent and in private foster parents / adult placement carers (as applicable)
+- talking to, with consent and in private foster parents / adult placement carers (as applicable)

 The RI must ensure systems are in place to provide evidence that visits have taken place and have been logged and documented.

-• the date the visit took place,
+- the date of the visit

 Quality of care review and RI visits